B-field induced mixing between Langmuir waves and axions: Introduction

 \section{Introduction}

-The physics of plasmas finds applications in astrophysics cosmology and laboratory experiments.
-To some extents, a fraction of the interstellar medium and the intergalactic space, the interior of stars, the solar wind, and accretion discs can be treated using plasma physics, while examples of high-energy density plasmas are the interior of giant planets~\cite{Chabrier:2009} and white dwarves~\cite{Chabrier:2002hx}, the atmosphere of neutron stars~\cite{Harding:2006qn}, and the interaction of plasmas with peta-watt lasers~\cite{PhysRevLett.83.4709, PhysRevLett.98.065002}.
-The presence of a magnetic field sensibly alters the details of plasma oscillations.
-Plasma oscillations, driven by an external electromagnetic field, were first considered in Refs.~\cite{PhysRev.33.195, PhysRev.34.876}.
-Oscillations in isotropic plasmas show an electrostatic (longitudinal) and electromagnetic (transverse) component, whose dispersion relations has long been derived both when the plasma is non-relativistic~\cite{Thomson:1933, Vlasov:1938, PhysRev.75.1851, PhysRev.75.1864} or ultra-relativistic ~\cite{Clemmow117, Silin:1960, Silin:1960pya, Buti:1962}.
+The study of the physics of plasmas is crucial for the understanding of a vast array of applications ranging from laboratory experiments to astrophysics and cosmology.
+To some extents, a fraction of the interstellar medium and the intergalactic space, the interior of stars, the solar wind, and accretion discs can be treated using plasma physics.
+Examples of high-energy density plasmas are the interior of giant planets~\cite{Chabrier:2009} and white dwarfs~\cite{Chabrier:2002hx}, the atmosphere of neutron stars~\cite{Harding:2006qn}, and the interaction of plasmas with petawatt lasers~\cite{PhysRevLett.83.4709, PhysRevLett.98.065002}.